patrickbucher/daily-frontend-grind-q4-2024/diary.md

 # Day 36 (2024-11-06)

 I extended yesterday's list of array methods with some examples.
+I also summarized the rest about arrays, now on towards objects.

 # Day 35 (2024-11-05)